AgileVentures/av-static-website/source/blog_articles/2017-10-06-av-ecosystem-review-back-to-front.html.markdown

 bundle exec rake cucumber:second_try
 ```

-let's pull in the latest develop updates and get a branch on WSO set up with that:
+Let's pull in the latest develop updates and get a branch on WSO set up with that:

 ```
 [tansaku@Samuels-MBP:~/Documents/Github/AgileVentures/WebsiteOne (develop)]$